-The public is warmly invited to join us in New York for two ‘Democracy in the City’ events featuring Professor Taylor:
+The public was welcomed to two ‘Democracy in the City’ events during Professor Taylor’s residency:

-Monday, October 17, 6-7:30pm, at the Roosevelt House Public Policy Institute at Hunter College (47-49 East 65th St.): ‘Ways Democracy Can Slip Away,’ a talk by Professor Taylor followed by a discussion led by the eminent political theorist Nancy Rosenblum, Harvard University Senator Joseph Clark Professor of Ethics in Politics and Government emerita.
-Followed by a reception.
+On Monday, October 17, 6-7:30pm, at the Roosevelt House Public Policy Institute at Hunter College (47-49 East 65th St.): A talk by Charles Taylor, ‘Ways Democracy Can Slip Away,’ was followed by a comment and discussion led by the eminent political theorist Nancy Rosenblum, Harvard University Senator Joseph Clark Professor of Ethics in Politics and Government emerita.

-Friday, October 21, 6-8pm, at Civic Hall (156 5th Av.): 'Democratic Exclusion: A Think-In in Three Acts.'
-This unique exploration of democratic exclusion draws on debate, and music, to inspire reflection about an urgent problem faced by democracies around the world.
-Charles Taylor will be joined by Keesha Gaskins-Nathan, Sarah Leonard, Tova Wang, Benjamin Hochman, and a live orchestra.
-Followed by a reception.
+On Friday, October 21, 6-8pm, at Civic Hall (156 5th Av.), we presented 'Democratic Exclusion: A Think-In in Three Acts.'
+This unique exploration of democratic exclusion drew on debate, and music, to inspire reflection about an urgent problem faced by democracies around the world.
+It featured Keesha Gaskins-Nathan, Sarah Leonard, Tova Wang, Benjamin Hochman, and a live orchestra.

 2015 Democracy Fellow: Professor Pierre Rosanvallon of the Collège de France.